ENCCS/julia-for-hpc/content/dagger.rst

 We can see that Dagger thread 1 on worker 1 for scheduling tasks and the other Dagger processors to execute the tasks.

-We can also specify more complex tasks graph.
+We can also specify more complex, dynamic tasks graphs since Dagger uses a dynamic scheduler and allows nesting tasks.
-Furthermore task graphs can be dynamic, that is, the graph can depend on the output of tasks because Dagger executes task dynamically.
-Also, Dagger allows nesting, that is, we can spawn new task from another task.
 Here is an example of dynamic task graph:

 .. code-block:: julia